 This is usually possible, however, there are some constraints that you should bear in mind:

 - the message must use a set of characters (known as "encoding table") according to the country

 - the message must have an unsub link

 - marketing/promotional messages won't ever be sent outside the country of origin

 Keep in mind that the pricing may vary quite a lot from country to country, and, in some cases, it could be required to register to the local authority (like AGCOM for instance).

-- you can contact the Sales Manager to know the price of SMS in a new country, thus adding this price to the contract
+- you can contact your Sales Manager to know the price of an SMS in a new country, thus adding this price to the contract

-- you can contact the Support team to understand if there is a specific configuration needed depending on the destination country (US for example)
+- you can also contact our Support team to understand if there is a specific configuration needed depending on the destination country (the US for example)

-How can I import my phone numbers in my database?
+How can I import my phone numbers into my database?